Wilson Mar bio photo

 9. Quick and complete recovery from disasters

-With cloud, enterprise licensing typically involves providing High Availability (HA) features, which means running simultaneously in multiple locations.
+The use of shared public clouds enables enterprises to use High Availability (HA) features, which means running simultaneously in multiple locations.
 Such operations require real-time coordination of data created across multiple sites.

 This timeline illustrates the complexity ignored by other diagrams on the same topic, especially the interplay between customer-facing business teams and ICT (Information and Communication Technology) organizations:

-The success of a BCP (Business Continuity Plan) is realizing for each incident the MTPoD (Minimum Tolerable Period of Disruption), aka MTD (Maximum Tolerable Downtime), to reach the minimal level of business process resumption.
-That ideally are defined before a disaster.
+The success of a BCP (Business Continuity Plan) for Continuation of Operations (COOP) is realizing for each incident the MTPoD (Minimum Tolerable Period of Disruption), aka MTD (Maximum Tolerable Downtime), to reach the minimal level of business process resumption.
+MTD (MaximumTolderable Downtime) is the maximum number of hours an organization has to recover from a disaster until it has passed the point of no return.

 Do a dry run to actually restore from the last (most recent) backup copy to measure whether the RTA (Recovery Time Actual) meets the wishful RTO (Recovery Time Objective) for how much data is lost.

 In a dry run of systems going down suddenly, how much data was actually lost compared to the RPO (Recovery Point Objective)?
-An organization which takes incremental backups once a day would have an RPO of at least 24 hours since any data processed after the last backup would be lost.
+An organization that takes incremental backups once a day would have an RPO of at least 24 hours since any data processed after the last backup would be lost.
 The RPO needs to include time to run and verify restores from backups.

-SnowflakeDB and Microsoft’s CosmosDB send database changes continously to several regions so data is not lost if one region goes down.
+SnowflakeDB and Microsoft’s CosmosDB send database changes continuously to several regions so data is not lost if one region goes down.
 Users of the global service can choose to wait for confirmation on every transaction or continue without confirmation by assuming “eventual consistency”.

 Summary